azoth-lang/azoth.language.reference/src/internal-references.md

 # Internal References

-In addition to regular reference types that allow values to reference objects on the heap and stack reference which reference values on the stack or heap from the stack, there are also internal references.
+In addition to regular reference types that allow values to reference objects on the heap and variable reference which reference values on the stack or heap from the stack, there are also internal references.
 These allow for an object to reference a value inside of another object on the heap.
-In many ways they operate like stack references, but because they reference into the heap no tracking is necessary to ensure they don't refer to invalid memory and they can be stored inside the fields of classes and structs.
+In many ways they operate like variable references, but because they reference into the heap no tracking is necessary to ensure they don't refer to invalid memory and they can be stored inside the fields of classes and structs.
 These are distinguished from standard reference types because of their performance impact.
 Because an internal reference can point into the middle of an object, it can cause the garbage collector to need to do more work to determine which object is being referenced.
 However, internal references are incredibly valuable in enabling the implementation of slices referring into an existing array or list.
 For this reason they are included in Azoth.

-`iref T` and `iref var T`

 ```grammar
 internal_reference